torsten-liermann/systemd-docker/README.md

 # Introduction
-This repository provides a wrapper which improves the integration of Docker containers run as `systemd` services.
+This repository provides a wrapper which improves the handling of Docker containers run as `systemd` services.

-Usually, a Docker container is launched with `docker run ...` where `docker` is the *Docker client* - a command line utility connected to the *Docker engine running in another process*, which executes the *image builds, running containers, etc. in yet other processes*.
-If a Docker container is started as a `systemd` service using an instruction like `ExecStart=docker run ...`, **`systemd` interacts with the Docker client process instead of the actual container process, which can lead to a bunch of odd situations**:
+If a Docker container is started as a `systemd` service using the "usual" `docker run ...` instruction, f.ex.
+`ExecStart=docker run ...`, **`systemd` interacts with the Docker client process instead of the actual container process, which can lead to a bunch of odd situations** regarding `systemd`'s capacity to monitor process health:
 - the client can detach or crash while the container is doing fine, yet `systemd` would trigger failure handling
 - worse, the container crashes and should be taken care of, but the client stalled - `systemd` is blind and won't do
   anything
-- when a container is stopped with `docker stop ...`, attached client processes exit with an error code instead of 0/success.
-Unless specially configued, this also triggers `systemd`'s failure handling in an inappropriate situation
+- when a container is stopped with `docker stop ...`, attached client processes exit with an error code, not 0/success, which triggers `systemd`'s failure handling unless it's specially configured to ignore this

 The **key thing that this wrapper does is** that it moves the container process from the *cgroups set up by Docker* to the *service unit's cgroup* **to give `systemd` the supervision of the actual Docker container process**.